mhamzasezer/BinarySearch/README.md

-# BinarySearch
+# Binary Search Algorithm
-This code implements a binary search algorithm to search for a specific key in an array of structures.
+This C code implements a binary search algorithm to search for a specific key in an array of structures.
 The program reads data from a CSV file, performs a binary search on the data, and outputs the corresponding data if found.

 ## Getting Started
 To compile and run the code, follow these steps: